Woman Takes Diligent Care Of Plant For Two Years Before Realizing It’s Fake

 “I had a watering plan for it, if someone else tried to water my succulent I would get so defensive because I just wanted to keep good care of it,” she wrote on Fb.
 “I absolutely loved my succulent.”

 Wilkes selected Friday to take the succulent out of its authentic plastic container and put it in a brand new vase.
-However when she eliminated the plant, she came upon it was faux.
+However when she eliminated the plant, she discovered it was pretend.

 “I pull it from the container [and] it’s sitting on Styrofoam with sand glued to the top!”
 Wilkes, 24, wrote.
 “Tried my hardest to keep it looking it’s best, and it’s completely plastic!”